 “Lights, Camera, Action!” is frequently heard in Long Beach.

 With its sparkling waterfront, diverse architecture and film-friendly weather, Long Beach has been a popular location for filming television and movies, including recent features: Iron Man, Knight and Day, Transformers 2 and 3 and the latest Star Trek movie.

-Located less than 30 miles from Hollywood production studios, Long Beach is the backdrop for several TV shows, including Miami for Dexter and CSI Miami.
-NCIS: Los Angeles, True Blood and Criminal Minds are also filmed in the city.
+Located less than 30 miles from Hollywood production studios, Long Beach has been the backdrop for several TV shows, including Miami for Dexter and CSI Miami.
+NCIS: Los Angeles, True Blood and Criminal Minds.
 It’s not uncommon to see camera crews in Belmont Shore, Alamitos Bay Marina and on Shoreline Drive for coastal stand-in locations and downtown Long Beach’s East Village Arts District or Third, Cedar and Pine Avenues for urban settings.

 Does the Queen Mary Ocean Liner ever leave port?

 The Queen Mary has been docked as the historic centerpiece of Long Beach Harbor since 1967.
 Although it is still afloat and even moves up and down with the tides, it no longer functions as a passenger ship.